 - Suicide Prevention Manual [PDF]

 Children and Families Services Unit

-The Chippewa County Children and Families Services Division works to ensure that all children are safe in their own homes.
+The Chippewa County Children and Families Services Unit works to ensure that all children are safe in their own homes.
 We provide innovative and effective strategies for prevention and intervention.
 Our treatment approaches include collaborative community efforts that assist, empower, and ensure that families are well-educated and getting stronger in order to achieve positive outcomes.

 Children with Differing Abilities

-The Children with Differing Abilities Division is Chippewa County’s primary source for information, assessment, and service coordination for children with special needs.
+The Children with Differing Abilities Unit is Chippewa County’s primary source for information, assessment, and service coordination for children with special needs.
 The questions of, “Is this normal?”, “Should I be worried?”, and more importantly “What can be done about it?” are all questions we can help find answers for.
 Please contact the Western Regional Center for Children and Youth with Special Health Care Needs at 715-726-7907, Western Regional Center Website.